als3bas/docker-fabric-zulu/README.md

 make down

 # build the server
-# useful if you want to update the purpurmc version
+# useful if you want to update the fabric version
 # you won't lose your world, plugins or config files 😉
 make build